-Colby-Sawyer College offers a growing variety of online and hybrid courses and programs.
+Colby-Sawyer College offers a variety of online and hybrid courses and programs.
 Students are able to take 100% online credit courses that apply to their program of study.
 Online courses allow students flexible access to high quality credit bearing courses.
 Students in online courses interact with faculty and collaborate with fellow students to meet course outcomes through weekly online discussions and submission of assignments.
 Online courses are equivalent in rigor/outcomes to traditional courses.

-Distance Education programs and courses support the mission of Colby-Sawyer College and ensures access to high quality and progressive curriculum through Moodle, the college's learning management system.

-Students Enrolled in online courses and programs are subject to the same policies and processes as students in traditional course unless specifically stated otherwise.
+Distance Education programs and courses ensure access to high quality and progressive curriculum through Moodle, the college's learning management system.
+Students enrolled in online courses and programs are subject to the same policies and processes as students in traditional course unless specifically stated otherwise.